IT Outsourcing: what is it and what are the main benefits for your company?

 Determine the right project

-Not all projects can be outsourced.
-Outsourcing works best when your project has specific requirements, or is unrelated to your core business.
+Not all projects should be outsourced.
+Outsourcing works best when your project has specific requirements that are not related to your core business, or when you know from the start what kind of outcome you would like to have in the end.

 Choose a provider you can trust